 The challenges of schooling boil down to the WHAT and HOW - the curriculum and pedagogy.

 On curriculum, most schools have been content to follow NCERT, SCERT and other board mandated syllabi.
-However, we should consider these as the base minimum and aspire to provide an education to our students that goes beyond syllabus.
+However, we should consider these as the base minimum and aspire to provide an education to our students that go beyond the syllabus.
 We have to expand the definition of core subjects from Math, Science, Social Science and Languages to include Coding & Computational Skills, Design Thinking, Financial Literacy and Self-Leadership.
-We need to embed skill development on Collaboration, Communication, Critical Thinking and Creative Thinking in our time-tables and annual calendars.
-And lastly, all schools should have counseling support for students in Middle School.
+We need to embed skill development on Collaboration, Communication, Critical Thinking and Creative Thinking in our timetables and annual calendars.
+And lastly, all schools should have counselling support for students in Middle School.
 This kind of curriculum overhaul will ensure that students are getting an education that prepares them for life.
-Some of this overlaps with NEP but my point is that no school needs to wait for an NEP to implement curriculum innovations beyond what the board mandates.
+Some of this overlaps with NEP but my point is that no school needs to wait for a NEP to implement curriculum innovations beyond what the board mandates.

 The above principles on curriculum and pedagogy are embedded in the LEAD Integrated System.
 Our aim is to develop students who are capable adults, responsible citizens and good human beings.
 These are people who can LEARN well, THINK deep, DO good and BE leaders.
 In 2030, our students will look back at their school with gratitude that it not only prepared them for Board exams, but also prepared them for success in the exam of life!

 LEAD is transforming schools by making children future-ready.
 To make yours a LEAD powered school: Partner with us today